ForeignOx/notes/Physics/Component 2/Fields of Force/Equipotential Surfaces in Electric Fields.md

 $$
 E=-\frac{dV}{dx}
 $$
-The [[electric field lines]] are at right angles to equipotential surfaces as they pass through them
+The [[Electric Field Lines]] are at right angles to equipotential surfaces as they pass through them

 #Physics #Fields #Definition